awsdocs/ec2-image-builder-user-guide/doc_source/image-builder-troubleshooting.md

   +  **Resolution**: Specify a specific VPC in your pipeline's infrastructure settings\.
 + **Build fails with "status = 'TimedOut'" and "failure message = 'Step timed out while step is verifying the SSM Agent availability on the target instance\(s\)'"**
   + **Issue**: The instance launched to perform the build operations and execute components was not able to access the Systems Manager endpoint\.
   + **Resolutions**: Ensure that the subnet used for your image build has access to and routes to the Systems Manager endpoint\.
+Ensure that the instance profile has the **AmazonSSMManagedInstanceCore** role policy associated with it\.